RingCentral SMS/ MMS content policies

 Failure to ensure opt-in may result in your number or service being blocked or suspended by mobile carriers or RingCentral.

-It is required that you provide a clear way for users to opt out of your SMS messages via text.
-The CTIA guidelines provide clear keywords that must be honored for opt-out requests including STOP and UNSUBSCRIBE.
+You must provide a clear way for users to opt out of your SMS messages, via text.
+The CTIA guidelines provide clear command keywords that must be honored for opt-out requests, including STOP and UNSUBSCRIBE.

 While SMS provides a great way to engage your opted-in customers, there are limitations and restrictions in terms of what types of messages may be sent, and to the content of the messages.
 The following campaigns are strictly prohibited across all of RingCentral's SMS solutions: